jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Elder Mud Elemental.md

 RacialMods:
 Languages: Terran
 SQ:
+SpecialAbilities:
+  Earth Glide (Ex): >
-SpecialAbilities: Earth Glide (Ex) A burrowing mud elemental can pass through dirt, gravel, or other loose or porous solid matter as easily as a fish swims through water.
+    A burrowing mud elemental can pass through dirt, gravel, or other loose or porous solid matter as easily as a fish swims through water.
 It cannot use this ability to pass through a solid barrier such as a stone or brick wall.
 Its burrowing leaves behind no tunnel or hole, nor does it create any ripple or other sign of its presence.
 A move earth spell cast on an area containing a burrowing mud elemental flings the elemental back 30 feet, stunning the creature for 1 round unless it succeeds on a DC 15 Fortitude save.
+  Entrap (Ex): >
-Entrap (Ex) The mud from an elemental's entrap ability can be washed away in 1d3 rounds of immersion in water.
+    The mud from an elemental's entrap ability can be washed away in 1d3 rounds of immersion in water.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: